Watch Now

 Meanwhile, technologies emerged that eroded Robinson’s information and fleet access advantage.

-Emerging firms like Arrive, Molo and Steam popped up, and hundreds of others were created, requiring little more than a computer, an MC, and a load board account.
+Emerging firms like Arrive, Molo and Steam popped up, and hundreds of others were created, requiring little more than a computer, a motor carrier number and a load board account.
 These firms grew very quickly — understanding that the secret to freight brokerage was recruiting new brokers and creating a dynamic sales culture — something that “stuffy” corporates, PE and UPS would never understand.

 The new firms cleaned the clocks of the incumbents.